AI-santosh-88/Real-Time-Object-Detection-Using-YOLOv8/README.md

 📦 Used Python Packages and Libraries:

-Package	                               Purpose
+Package	                -               Purpose
 --------------------------------------------------

 1. ultralytics              -          For loading and running YOLOv8 object detection.

 2. cv2 (OpenCV)	            -          For handling video capture, frame processing, and visualization.

-3.random	                  -          For generating distinct colors for object labels.
+3. random	                  -          For generating distinct colors for object labels.

-4.google.colab.patches	    -          For rendering OpenCV frames inside a Colab notebook.
+4. google.colab.patches	    -          For rendering OpenCV frames inside a Colab notebook.

-5.IPython.display	          -          For clearing output and displaying updated frames in a notebook loop.
+5. IPython.display	          -        For clearing output and displaying updated frames in a notebook loop.

-6.torch	                    -          Backend for running YOLOv8 model efficiently on GPU.
+6. torch	                    -        Backend for running YOLOv8 model efficiently on GPU.

 📌 Summary: